suyinwb/School_District_Analysis/README.md

 ![School Type Summary WITHOUT Thomas High School 9th Graders Scores](resources/Clean_school_type_summary.png)

-As Thomas High School size is Charter; we can see the changes for overall scores in this category only.
+As Thomas High School type is Charter; we can see the changes for overall scores in this category only.
 * The overall passing fell from 90.62% to 90.53%
 * Math scores fell from 93.59% to 93.58%
 * Reading scores fell from 96.79% to 95.45%